 Furthermore, there are a variety of natural alternatives you can try with your vet’s approval.

 When my dog has an allergy breakout, I find that an oatmeal bath soothes his red, itchy skin.
 Make a paste with oatmeal and warm water and rub it into his fur, leave for a few minutes and thoroughly wash.

 Another option is a baking soda bath, using a ratio of one tbsp of baking soda to one cup of warm water.

-Apoquel For Dogs
+Apoquel For Dogs – a summary

-Using Apoquel for dog allergies can give both dog and owner much-needed instant relief.
-But it’s important to be an informed customer – for you and your dog.
-Talk to your vet, read the manufacturer’s information and research every possibility so you can make the right decision for your pup.
+Using Apoquel for dog allergies can give both you and your pet much-needed instant relief.
+It might also be the best long term option for constant and severe distress from atopic dermatitis.

+But it’s important to be an informed customer.
+Talk to your vet, read the manufacturer’s information and do your research.
+This will help you to make the right decision to ensure the best possible quality of life for your pup.